Mapiripán massacre

 The Mapiripán massacre was a massacre of civilians that took place in Mapiripán, Meta Department, Colombia.
-The massacre was carried out from July 15 to July 20, 1997, by the United Self-Defense Forces of Colombia (AUC), an outlawed right-wing paramilitary group.
+The massacre was carried out from July 15–20, 1997, by the United Self-Defence Forces of Colombia (AUC), an outlawed right-wing paramilitary group.

-On July 12, 1997, two planeloads of paramilitaries arrived at the airport of San José del Guaviare, which also served as a base for anti-narcotics police.
-The paramilitaries then traveled through territories where the Colombian National Army operated checkpoints.
+On July 12, 1997, two planes containing paramilitary members arrived at the airport of San José del Guaviare, which also served as a base for the anti-narcotics police.
+The group then travelled through territories where the Colombian National Army operated checkpoints.

-On July 15, 1997, the paramilitaries arrived at Mapiripán.
-They used chainsaws and machetes to murder, behead, dismember, and disembowel a number of civilians.
-Because the bodies were thrown into a river, it is unknown exactly how many people died but the U.S. State Department claimed in 2003 that at least 30 civilians were killed.
+On July 15, 1997, the paramilitaries arrived at Mapiripán, where they used chainsaws and machetes to murder, behead, dismember, and disembowel civilians.
+Because the bodies were thrown into a river, it is unknown exactly how many people died but the United States Department of State stated in 2003 that at least 30 civilians were killed.